colmhiggs11/ProandS_Project/README.md

 The dataset used in this analysis was obtained from [UCI archive](https://archive.ics.uci.edu/ml/datasets/iris).
 There were two errors which required updating the .csv file.

     This data differs from the data presented in Fishers article (identified by Steve Chadwick, spchadwick '@' espeedaz.net ).
     The 35th sample should be: 4.9,3.1,1.5,0.2,"Iris-setosa" where the error is in the fourth feature.
-The 38th sample: 4.9,3.6,1.4,0.1, "Iris-setosa" where the errors are in the second and third features.
+The 38th sample:
+    4.9,3.6,1.4,0.1,"Iris-setosa" where the errors are in the second and third features.

 ## 3. Code for analysis